This post may contain affiliate links. Please read my disclosure policy.

 - Great for picky eaters.
 We all have that one picky eater in the family.
 Maybe it’s your young one, maybe it’s your visiting uncle.
 This recipe is perfect because, if someone doesn’t like curry, they can have the chicken and vice versa.

-What Is Katsu Chicken?
+What Is Katsu Curry?

 Katsu is a Japanese dish that usually stars either chicken or pork.
 The name refers to the way in which the protein is prepared.
 It is coated in Japanese breadcrumbs and then fried to a crispy golden brown.
 It is extremely popular and is often served over rice with katsu sauce or in a sandwich.